johanbrandhorst/blog/content/post/serverless-application-stack.md

 Under `Advanced settings`, I've reduce the memory capacity to 128MiB, since Go is generally pretty good at keeping memory use down, and we shouldn't be buffering a lot of data.

-Under `Variables & Secrets`, make sure to set configure your service to use the `postgres-url` secret we created before.
+Under `Variables & Secrets`, make sure to configure your service to use the `postgres-url` secret we created before.
 My application looks for the Postgres URL under the environment variable `POSTGRES_URL`, so I will mount the secret as an environment variable with that key name.